 In addition, some characters might have had properties differing in some ways from those assigned in this standard, but those properties are left as is for compatibility with existing practice.
-This situation can be seen with the halfwidth voicing marks for Japanese (U+FF9E halfwidth katakana voiced sound mark and U+FF9F halfwidth katakana semi-voiced sound mark), which might have been better analyzed as spacing combining marks, and with the conjoining Hangul jamo, which might have been better analyzed as an initial base character followed by formally combining medial and final characters.
+This situation can be seen with the halfwidth voicing marks for Japanese (U+FF9E HALFWIDTH KATAKANA VOICED SOUND MARK and U+FF9F HALFWIDTH KATAKANA SEMI-VOICED SOUND MARK), which might have been better analyzed as spacing combining marks.
+Another examples consists of the conjoining Hangul jamo, which might have been better analyzed as an initial base character followed by formally combining medial and final characters.
 In the interest of efficiency and uniformity in algorithms, implementations may take advantage of such reanalyses of character properties, as long as this does not conflict with the conformance requirements with respect to normative properties.
 See Section 3.5, Properties; Section 3.2, Conformance Requirements; and Section 3.3, Semantics, for more information.